 What if I forget to cancel and the trial converts?

-Hulu and Amazon Prime have refund policies for accidental conversions in the first day or two.
-Paramount+ and Max are stricter.
+Amazon Prime has a refund policy for accidental conversions in the first day or two.
 Apple TV+ refunds case-by-case through Apple Support.
 The most reliable protection is a calendar reminder set for the day before the trial ends.
 Coverage of cancel mechanics is on the cancel before charged page.

 Can I re-trial the same service for next year's event?

 Typically no. Most services treat trials as once-per-customer-ever.
-The Hulu, Amazon Prime, Max, Paramount+ and Apple TV+ trials are all once per customer per ever.
+The Amazon Prime and Apple TV+ trials are once per customer per ever (Hulu, Max, and Paramount+ no longer offer standalone trials at all).
 Crunchyroll has been known to re-offer trials to lapsed customers after 12+ months in some markets but is not guaranteed.

 Is there a trial for ESPN3 / WatchESPN?